Skip to main content Skip to footer

 Workflow automation

 Automate routine requests that follow predictable patterns, incorporating IT inventory management for clear resource tracking.
-Password resets, access provisioning, and standard changes can run without manual intervention.
+Routine requests like password resets and access provisioning can run without manual intervention.
+Standard change workflows follow the same automated path.

 Build approval workflows that route to the right stakeholders automatically.
 Set up notifications to keep everyone informed without manual follow-ups.